Athlete’s Foot Treatments

 If I come into contact with the fungus will I get athlete’s foot 100% of the time?

 Exposure doesn’t necessarily mean infection will occur.
-If you believe you’ve been exposed, however, you should practice good foot hygiene if you aren’t already doing so.
+If you believe you have exposure, however, you should practice good foot hygiene if you aren’t already doing so.
 It’s often a good idea to start using over the counter fungicide powder or cream as a preventative measure.

 Q: Is proper hygiene the best way to prevent athlete’s foot?